Norman Lewis (artist): Spiral artist group (1963 to 1965) and artistic response to the U.S. civil rights movement and related subjects

+"Evening Rendezvous" (1962 collection of the Smithsonian American Art Museum in Washington D.C.), "Unknown Title" (March on Washington) (1965 collection of the Michael Rosenfeld Gallery), and "Untitled" (1965 Collection of Seth Taffae Fine Art).
+One of the "Procession" paintings was executed on a chimney in South Dennis, Massachusetts on Cape Cod at the summer house of a Harlem couple.

 Later work

-In 1969, Lewis founded the Cinque Gallery in New York City along with Romare Bearden and Ernest Crichlow.
-During the same year, he protested in front of Metropolitan Museum of Art because of the highly controversial exhibition, Harlem On My Mind.
+In 1969, Lewis founded the Cinque Gallery in New York City, along with Romare Bearden and Ernest Crichlow.
+During the same year, Lewis protested in front of Metropolitan Museum of Art because of the highly controversial exhibition, Harlem On My Mind.
 His later work includes Alabama II (1969), Part Vision (1971), and New World Acoming (1971), as well as a series called Seachange done in his last years.

-From 1965-1971, he taught art for the Harlem Youth in Action program.
-He started teaching at the Art Students League of New York starting in 1972, and work there until his death in 1979.
+From 1965 to 1971, he taught art for the Harlem Youth in Action program.
+He started teaching at the Art Students League of New York starting in 1972 and worked there until his death in 1979.

 Death and legacy

 In 1975, he married his long-time girlfriend, Ouida Bramwell.
-He never had any children of his own, but he was a father figure to Tarin Fuller, the daughter of Bramwell.

-He died unexpectedly on August 27, 1979 at the age of 70, in New York City.
+He never had any children of his own, but he was stepfather to Tarin Fuller, daughter of Bramwell.
+He died unexpectedly on August 27, 1979, at age 70, in New York City.

 His body of work included paintings, drawings, and murals.
 Although he was represented by Willard Gallery, his only gallery representation, and he was the recipient of many awards and good reviews, his work did not sell nearly as well as the other Abstract Expressionists he exhibited with such as Mark Tobey or Mark Rothko.
-He was not included in important publications for Abstract Expressionism of the time, including The Triumph of American Painting: A History of Abstract Expressionism (1970) and The New York School: The Painters and Sculptors of the Fifties (1978) by Irving Sandler and never mentioned in the writings by Dore Ashton.
+He was not included in important publications for Abstract Expressionism of the time, including The Triumph of American Painting: A History of Abstract Expressionism (1970) and The New York School: The Painters and Sculptors of the Fifties (1978) by Irving Sandler and never mentioned in the writings of Dore Ashton.